 What is Boomer Bends?

 Boomer bends are a guitar technique that allows players to create a sustain without using a pedal.
-The name comes from the fact that this technique was first used by Boomer Li on a Gibson Firebird guitar.
+The name comes from Boomer Li first using this technique on a Gibson Firebird guitar.

 To do a boomer bend, you place your left-hand fingers behind the fret and use your right hand to grab the string and pull it up.
 When you release the string, it will make a “booming” sound.
 This technique can be used to create long sustains or staccato notes.

 Boomer bends are popular because they are very versatile.
-They can be used to create a range of sounds, from long sustains to short, staccato notes.
-They are also relatively easy to learn, making them a good choice for beginner and intermediate guitarists alike.
+They can create a range of sounds, from long sustains to short, staccato notes.
+They are also relatively easy to learn, making them a good choice for beginner and intermediate guitarists.

 Who Uses Boomer Bends?